BenMAPCE/BenCloudApp/misc/air_quality_mockup.md

 ## Add Air Quality Surface
 Present form to collection name, pollutant id, and grid definition id from the user.

-TODO: Need to add GET /pollutants and /grid-definitions to the API to support these selections
+Will use GET /pollutants and /grid-definitions API calls to support these selections

 Will POST to /air-quality-data as multipart/form-data